David Bryan (bishop): Episcopacy

 Bryan left All Saints in 2005 to plant Christ Church, Murrells Inlet, as part of the AMIA.
 In 2010, AMIA—which had been a founding member of the Anglican Church in North America the year before—left full membership, changing its status in ACNA to "ministry partner."
 By the next year, the relationship between AMIA chairman Murphy and the Anglican Church of Rwanda had broken down, and (except for Glenn and Barnum), the AMIA bishops removed AMIA from Rwandan jurisdiction and restructured it as a "missionary society."

 In early 2012, a majority of AMIA congregations elected to remain canonically in the Rwandan church and pursue full membership and "dual citizenship" in the ACNA, forming PEARUSA.
 Bryan was named a member of the steering committee for PEARUSA and was elected to serve as bishop of PEARUSA's southeastern network.

 On September 18, 2013, Archbishops Onesphore Rwaje and Robert Duncan consecrated Bryan as bishop at the Church of the Apostles in Columbia, South Carolina.
 In 2014, Bryan designated Church of the Apostles was as pro-cathedral of the southeast network.

 Bryan continued to serve at Christ Church until 2015.
 That year, the Anglican Church of Rwanda transferred PEARUSA congregations to sole ACNA jurisdiction.
 PEARUSA's southeastern network was dissolved, with congregations joining the Diocese of the Carolinas or the Anglican Diocese of the South, depending on their locations.
-In May 2016, Bryan was elected bishop suffragan in the Diocese of the Carolinas, where he oversees church planting and clergy credentialing.
-He also serves as area bishop for South Carolina.
-Bryan is an assisting bishop for former PEARUSA congregations in the Gulf Atlantic Diocese and the Diocese of the South.
+In May 2016, Bryan was elected bishop suffragan in the Diocese of the Carolinas, where he is the South Carolina area bishop, oversees church planting, the finance committee, clergy credentialing and more.
+He also serves as assisting bishop for the Anglican Diocese of South Carolina.
+Bryan was an assisting bishop for former PEARUSA congregations in the Gulf Atlantic Diocese and the Diocese of the South.

 Personal life

-Bryan is married to Nancy; they have three grown children and three grandchildren and live in Columbia.
+Bryan is married to Nancy; they have three grown children and seven grandchildren and live in Pawleys Island, SC.